caltechlibrary/datatools/README.md

 ## For strings

 _datatools_ provides the [string](docs/string/) command for working with text strings (limited to memory available).
 This is commonly needed when cleanup data for analysis.
-The _string_ command was created for when the old Unix stand bys- grep, awk, sed, tr are unwieldly or inconvient. _string_ provides operations are common in most language like, trimming, spliting, and transforming letter case.
+The _string_ command was created for when the old Unix standbys- grep, awk, sed, tr are unwieldly or inconvient.
+_string_ provides operations are common in most language like, trimming, spliting, and transforming letter case.
 The _string_ command also makes it easy to join JSON string arrays into single a string using a delimiter or split a string into a JSON array based on a delimiter.
 The form of the command is `string [OPTIONS] [ACTION] [ARCTION_PARAMETERS...]`

 ```shell
     string toupper "one two three"